Give us a call now for an immediate match with a local pro.

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 Pennsylvania doesn't have state-level requirements for general HVAC licensing.
 However, there may be local licensing requirements or certifications required for specific projects.
 You can also confirm whether a contracting company has a valid Pennsylvania business license.
 You should also check a company's reviews and complaints on sites such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Pick a company with great feedback and good customer testimonials.
+Pick a company with glowing feedback and good customer testimonials.

-Trustworthy HVAC companies provide warranties for their services.
-The broader the coverage, the better, so make sure to compare warranties between companies.
-Choose the one that offers the best coverage at a fair cost.
+Trustworthy HVAC companies provide warranties for their work.
+Broader coverage is better, so make sure to compare warranties between providers.
+Choose the one that gives you the most coverage at a reasonable cost.

-Get a written proposal before HVAC work begins.
-A comprehensive quote includes both labor and material costs.
-Make sure you understand and agree to all terms before signing the contract.
+Always get quotes for HVAC service in writing before work begins.
+A detailed quote should cover both materials and labor.
+Make sure you review all terms before signing a contract.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
 Always keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at once.
 You may also consider purchasing a smart thermostat.